Click each faculty member’s name for more detailed information.

 4. Train students in modern microbial ecological approaches, including genomic and transcriptomic approaches.

 The response of microbial communities to variable sea levels will likely be controlled initially by changes in water chemistry, including changes in the dominant nitrogen source and the relative availabilities of specific electron donors and acceptors.
 These changes are expected to result in shifts in the composition and activities of the resident microbial communities, which in turn will likely impact the rates and directions of dominant biogeochemical cycles.
-Students in the Microbial Ecology component will be part of an interdisciplinary team that will include geologists, ecologists, and biogeochemists that will seek to elucidate the fundamental mechanisms through which variable water chemistry will change elemental cycles in impacted environments.

 College of Design Construction & Planning